matthmr/doom-modeline/README.md

 external packages installed.
 If you're not in this group, I suggest you use the original instead.

+The master branch is not where most of the action occurs, instead, look for the relevant version you want as a tag, then see if an equivalent mh-* version exists as well.
+For example: version 4.1.0 has mh-4.1.0 as its mh equivalent.
+Thoses forks are kept in the pkg branch.

 # doom-modeline

 [![Build Status](https://github.com/seagle0128/doom-modeline/workflows/CI/badge.svg?branch=master)](https://github.com/seagle0128/doom-modeline/actions)